pfheatwole/thesis/source/canopy_aerodynamics.rst

   sizes), and it naturally handles conditions near stall.

 * [[Use a reference solution for sequential estimates.
-If the reference fails, solve a different problem somewhere between the target and the reference, and solve for that; if the analysis succeeds, use that solution as the new reference.
+If the reference fails, solve a different, more relaxed, problem somewhere between the target conditions (with an unknown solution) and the reference conditions (with a known solution), and solve for that; if the analysis succeeds, use that solution as the new reference.

   As with all methods based on gradient descent, the Newton iterations require a starting point.
 In this case, the method requires an initial value for the